microsoft/ELL/interfaces/javascript/ell_module/README.md

 To manually build and install the module
 ----------------------------------------

-1. Build a Release build of EMLL
+1. Build a Release build of ELL
-2. Build the EMLL module from npm:
+2. Build the ELL module from npm:
   * On Windows: `npm run build:win`
   * On Mac OS: `npm run build:mac`
   * On Linux: `npm run build:linux`